About fostering - Role of the foster parent

 Long-term fostering allowances

-Foster care is a fantastic and demanding vocation and one that deserves an equally fantastic reward.
-That’s why we offer competitive long-term fostering allowances and generous benefits and perks for our long-term foster carers.
+Foster care is a rewarding vocation that has unique challenges and demands.
+We value the dedication and hard work each foster parent brings to their role.
+This is why we offer competitive long-term fostering allowances, generous benefits and perks for our long-term foster carers.

-Our long-term fostering allowances take into account the demands of foster care and the significance of the long-term role you play in supporting a foster child’s growth and development.
-They’re designed to help you cover the cost of looking after the young people in your care with enough left over to reward yourself.
+Fostering allowances are designed to help you cover the cost of looking after the young people in your care with enough left over to reward yourself.

-To learn about the tax reliefs and exemptions you receive as a long-term foster parent and about how much you could earn by fostering, be sure to visit our fostering allowances and payments page.
+To learn about the tax relief and exemptions you receive as a long-term foster parent and how much you could earn by fostering, visit our fostering allowances and payments page.

 How is long-term fostering different from adoption?

-• Unlike adoption, a child in long-term foster care with you will remain the legal responsibility of the local authority.
-With adoption, the legal rights of a child are transferred to their adoptive parents.
+• Unlike adoption, a child in long-term foster care will remain the legal responsibility of the local authority.
+With adoption, the legal rights of a child get transferred to their adoptive parents.

-• When adopting a child, you do not receive an allowance, but with long-term fostering, you continue to receive your fostering allowance for the entirety of the time you foster the child or young person.
+• When adopting a child, you do not receive an allowance, but with long-term fostering, you continue to receive your fostering allowance while you have the child or young person in your care.

-• Even though a child may not be able to live with their parents, they may not want to be adopted or it may not be possible to do so.
-In these cases, long-term fostering is the answer.
+• If a child can't live with their parents and they either don't want to be adopted or it isn't feasible to do so, long-term fostering can be the best alternative.

 Are you thinking of fostering?